Computing and Atlas

 Currently, Atlas consists of more than 2500 compute nodes, each one with at four, six or 26 physical CPU cores.
 Additionally, we have about 2000 GPUs installed where dedicated programs can be run on.
 Atlas can store 5 Petabytes on hard drives and 4.5 Petabytes on magnetic tape for data archiving.
 Its theoretical peak computing power is more than 1 PetaFLOP/s.
 To connect all compute nodes, a total of 15 kilometers of Ethernet cables have been used.
 The total bandwidth is about 20 Terabit/s.
 Currently more than 1000 scientist are registered as users.

 Atlas is the most powerful computer cluster in the LIGO Scientific Collaboration.
 It contributes roughly half of the entire compute power available within the collaboration.
+Since the beginning of the second observation run O2, Atlas has contributed almost 320 million CPU core hours to LIGO Scientific Collaboration data analysis efforts.

 The Atlas Wiki is available here.